Custom CRM Development

 Go-live is the switch.
 By this point, the team has been using the new system for weeks.
 It is not a cliff edge; it is the removal of the safety net after everyone has confirmed they do not need it.

 The technology stack is Laravel (PHP framework) and PostgreSQL (database).
 Both are open-source, well-documented, and supported by large developer communities.
-We cover modelling approval chains and business rules in code in detail elsewhere.
+We cover modelling approval chains and business rules in code in detail elsewhere, and our approach to security and operations applies to every system we build, CRM included.

 With a SaaS CRM, your data lives on someone else's servers, governed by their terms of service, in a jurisdiction they choose.
-You are the data controller; they are the data processor.
 If they change their terms, raise their prices, or shut down, your data moves on their timeline, not yours.
 With a custom CRM, you own the data outright.
 It sits on servers you choose, in a location you choose, under your direct control.
-That is the practical meaning of the case for owning your critical business data.
+That is the practical meaning of the case for owning your critical business data, and it sits at the heart of what we call digital sovereignty.

 What It Costs